maxx1128/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 1. Explain event delegation
+  * [Event delegation](https://www.sitepoint.com/javascript-event-delegation-is-easier-than-you-think/) is a way to trigger events for different child elements of a parent element, but without creating event handlers for each one.
+In essence it's setting up different events for the child elements, but the only event handler is technically from the parent element.
+For instance, if multiple inputs in a form trigger different events, event delegation lets us set up just one event handler from the form container.
+  * The benefits are fewer event handlers, which boosts performance, and it works with dynamically generated elements (such as ones via AJAX).
+The downsides are not all elements are supported, and some events risk event bottlenecks (too many being triggered), but these can usually be avoided with proper foresight.
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?